Robert Whitaker (author): Career

 "The case against antipsychotic drugs: a 50-year record of doing more harm than good".
-In 2005, he published a paper entitledAnatomy of an Epidemic: Psychiatric Drugs and the Astonishing Rise of Mental Illness in America in the peer-reviewed journal Ethical Human Psychology and Psychiatry.
+In 2005, he published a paper entitled Anatomy of an Epidemic: Psychiatric Drugs and the Astonishing Rise of Mental Illness in America in the peer-reviewed journal Ethical Human Psychology and Psychiatry.
 In his book Anatomy of an Epidemic, published in 2010, Whitaker continued his work.
+He has spoken in a brazilian international event about the Psychiatric Drug Epidemic in 2018.

 Mad in America

 He has written on and off for the Boston Globe and in 2001, he wrote his first book Mad in America about psychiatric research and medications, the domains of some of his earlier journalism.

 He appeared in the film Take These Broken Wings: Recovery from Schizophrenia Without Medication released in 2008, a film detailing the pitfalls of administering medication for the illness.

 Anatomy of an Epidemic

 An Investigative Reporters and Editors, Inc. (IRE) 2010 book award winner for best investigative journalism, Whittaker's book investigates why the number of people with mental illness in the United States receiving Supplemental Security Income or Social Security Disability Insurance disability checks keeps rising despite what he calls the "psychopharmacological revolution."
 Whitaker's main thesis is that psychopharmaceuticals work well to curb acute symptoms, but individuals with prolonged treatment courses often end up more disabled than they were before treatment initiation.
 Whittaker notes that several landmark studies from the 1970s laid the groundwork for changes in psychiatric treatment.
 In the 1980s, pharmaceutical companies like Eli Lilly, alongside the American Psychiatric Association, began to promote second-generation antidepressants and antipsychotics for psychiatric patients more actively.
 Many leading academic psychiatrists served as influential advocates for these pharmaceutical companies and received millions of dollars in compensation.